Disability Justice is Social Justice; Lean In (2017)

 I could back up and try to illustrate this a different way.
 What if I were referring to the concept of racism instead...including white privilege, white fragility, microaggressions, anti-blackness, anti-immigrant sentiments, and other terms that many of you are more comfortable with?
 Most of you possess or are developing a sense of consciousness about this issue and have grown in your capacity to better comprehend and better address these and other complex racial issues.

-Or what if I was talking about homophobia, transphobia, Islamophobia, misogyny, classism?
+Or what if I was talking about homophobia, transphobia, Islamophobia, anti-Semitism, misogyny, classism?
 None of us doubt those things exist, and none of us would argue that we haven’t been affected in some manner by the greater societal view of them - whether we accepted it, rejected it, struggled to understand it, or whatever reaction.
 Ableism should be no different.

 We need to acknowledge how pervasive ableism is; we need to work to educate ourselves and those around us; we need to be active and intentional about dismantling ableism; we need to respect, support, center, and amplify disabled people and causes that impact the disability community.
 We will never have an intersectional movement if disability and disabled people are not meaningfully included.